fastapi/sqlmodel/docs/tutorial/fastapi/update.md

 The `HeroUpdate` model has all the fields with **default values**, because they all have defaults, they are all optional, which is what we want.

-But that also means that if we just call `hero.dict()` we will get a dictionary that could potentially have several or all of those values with their defaults, for example:
+But that also means that if we just call `hero.model_dump()` we will get a dictionary that could potentially have several or all of those values with their defaults, for example:

 ```Python
 {